TY-Cheng/LoG-IV/docs/benchmark_protocol.md

    seed under the configured mask regime.
 2. Remove IV, bid, ask, volume, and open interest from the masked input nodes.
 3. Preserve the full target quotes only for loss, metrics, and diagnostics.
-4. Report headline metrics on masked nodes.
+4. Report main metrics on masked nodes.

 Supported Protocol A mask regimes: